 These walls were fashionable in the 1960s and 1970s in order to delineate and often add a few square meters of land to the shoreline of the lake or body of water.
 The construction of such walls is no longer allowed as they affect the waterfront ecosystem.

 The old retaining walls have an acquired right.
 In any case, it would be even more harmful to the health of the lake to demolish them than to preserve them.
 If these walls were felled, nothing would hold back the runoff water from dragging the eroded soil to the lake or body of water.
-Unless they have completely collapsed, the existing walls must be repaired and restored provided that this work involves less than 50% of the structure.

 What to do